 Adjust your story’s look and feel

-Branding can be an important element of a polished story map, and nothing more clearly shows off your brand than a logo.
-If you want, you can have your logo appear in the header of your story, right next to the title, so it’s always visible as readers scroll through your narrative.
+Branding can be an important element of a polished story, and nothing more clearly shows off your brand than a logo.
+If you want, you can have your logo appear in the header of your story or collection, right next to the title, so it’s always visible as readers scroll through your narrative.

 Add media to a minimal cover